-Regardless of RAS mode, the requirements for populating within a channel given in the section 3.3.2.2 must be met at all times.
-Note that support of RAS modes that require matching DIMM population between channels (Mirrored and Lockstep) require that ECC DIMMs be populated.
+Regardless of RAS mode, the requirements for populating within a channel given in the Memory Population Rules must be met at all times.
+Note that support of RAS modes that require matching DIMM population between channels (Mirrored and Lockstep) requires that ECC DIMMs be populated.

 For RAS modes that require matching populations, the same slot positions across channels must hold the same DIMM type with regards to size and organization.
-DIMM timings do not have to match but timings will be set to support all DIMMs populated (that is, DIMMs with slower timings will force faster DIMMs to the slower common timing modes).
+DIMM timings do not have to match but timings will be set to support all DIMMs populated (that is, DIMMs with slower timings force faster DIMMs to the slower common timing modes).